-On behalf of Frederick County, we are writing to share the County's transportation priorities for consideration in the development of the Maryland Department of Transportation (MDOT) FY 2024-FY 2029 Maryland Consolidated Transportation Program (CTP).
+On behalf of Frederick County ("County"), we are writing to share the County's transportation priorities for consideration in the development of the Maryland Department of Transportation (MDOT) FY2024-FY2029 Maryland Consolidated Transportation Program (CTP).

-As a thriving community in central Maryland, Frederick County continues to seek investments in our transportation network that meet the rapidly diversifying needs of our residents, municipalities, businesses, and industries.
-We value our collaborative relationship with MDOT and the Transportation Business Units (TBUs), and we appreciate past and present efforts to invest in meaningful transportation network improvements throughout Frederick County.
+As a thriving community in central Maryland, the County continues to seek investments in our transportation network to meet the rapidly diversifying needs of our residents, municipalities, businesses, and industries.
+We value our collaborative relationship with MDOT and the Transportation Business Units (TBUs), and we appreciate past and present efforts to invest in meaningful transportation network improvements throughout the County.
 We recognize and endorse the importance of a safety-first approach to the transportation network and endorse MDOT's data driven approach to system preservation focusing on increasing the intelligence of the transportation network.
-With the recent revenue rebound and the funding associated with federal infrastructure package, we have seen the funding and advancement of many transportation projects previously placed on hold.